themejuice/graft/README.md

 ## Customization
-You may customize your PHP, MySql and Apache configurations by modifying their corresponding configuration file within `config/`.
+You may customize your PHP, MySql and Apache configurations by modifying their corresponding 'overrides' file within `config/`.
 The changes will be synced to the virtual machine on the next `up` or `reload`.

 You may disable Mailcatcher and/or Xdebug from within the `Vagrantfile` within the Chef provisioning block.
 When changed, you will need to reprovision the VM